 - Steel Water Container – You might be tempted to put a sippy cup or other water container in their bug out bag, but a steel water container is much more versatile.
-Ditch the insulated types so you can use it to heat water or food in as well.
+Ditch the insulated types so you can use them to heat water or food as well.

 - Water Filter – Personal water filters may seem complicated at first, but they are one of the easiest survival tools to use.
 Kids can figure them out and have fun with them quickly.

 - Change of Clothes – A change of clothes belongs in any bug out bag, and one of the easiest ways to store them inside is by using a skivvy roll.
 This technique works with kids clothes as well, so skivvy away!

 - Hygiene Kit – Another inclusion that shouldn’t be cut just because the bug out bag is made for a kid.
 Hygiene is important- even on the go.

 - Paper and Pen – You’ll find this in an adult’s bag as well, but kids can use them to write journals, create maps, and play games.

 - Games – Small profile games are best for bug out bags- playing cards, crosswords, coloring books, etc. Keep it lightweight and small.

 - Headlamp – Headlamps are fun for kids and are a great way to keep their hands free for other activities.